Tech-Educators/software-dev-013/guides/mono-repo-setup.md

    });
    ```

+7. Create a `.env` file in the `server` directory.
+This is where we will store our DATABASE_URL from Supabase.

-7. In the `client` create an app.js and an index.html files.
+8. In the `client` create an app.js and an index.html files.
 In the html file put:
    ```html
    <!DOCTYPE html>
    <html lang="en">